pointcheckout/docs/docs/1-integrate/1-ecomm/4-woocommerce.md

    to the checkout.
 3. Enter the required customer and billing details.
 4. Select the **PointCheckout payment method**.
 5. Click **Place Order**.
-You will now be redirected to the Paymennt payment page.
+You will now be redirected to the paymennt.com payment page.
 6. Enter the following card details:
     - Number: `4242 4242 4242 4242`
     - Expiry date: `12/25`